 What are the fees for a Baptism?

-For parents who are members of the Holy Name congregation, i.e. who regularly take part in Sunday Mass here, it is expected that they make an offering to Church funds according to their means.
-For parents who are not members of the Holy Name i.e. who do not take part regularly in Sunday Mass here, a fee of £100 is payable to the Church.
+There are no fixed fees for parents who are members of the Holy Name congregation, i.e. who regularly take part in Sunday Mass here.
+However, to support the work and maintenance of the Holy Name, it is expected that they make an offering to Church funds according to their means.
+For parents who are not members of the Holy Name i.e. who do not take part regularly in Sunday Mass here, a fee of £100 is payable to the Holy Name Church.

 The Hindley Catholic Churches in Liverpool offer the following guidance to their parishioners.
 You may find this helpful: